 Hurricane Irma hit some areas of Orlando harder than others.
-However, impact isn't the entire story.
-We'll let you know how people acted and reacted before, during and after the storm in our Hurricane Irma review.
+However, the impact isn’t the entire story.
+In our Hurricane Irma review, we’ll let you know how people acted and reacted before, during, and after the storm.

 What Happened Before Irma Hit Florida

-In a few weeks before Irma arrived, the weather forecasters had a field day with their models and tracks.
-The good news is that they're relatively able to determine that a major storm has a path to hit the state.
-We know from past experience how such a storm can impact the state, so it gave everyone time to prepare.
+A few weeks before Irma arrived, the weather forecasters had a field day with their models and tracks.
+The good news is that they’re relatively able to determine that a major storm has a path to hit the state.
+We know from experience how such a storm can impact the state, so it gave everyone time to prepare.

 The bad news is that the weather forecasters have so much information that people believe they know where the storm will go.
 Even experienced forecasters get caught up in this predictive information.
 So we had a lot of computer graphics on maps telling us where to expect Irma to hit the state.

 Always whispered with a caveat that this could change.

 Irma changed paths like a drunk stumbling through a bar crawl.
 Despite constantly being told that the European model was the most accurate, they were constantly wrong about her actual path.

 Irma was supposed to go up the Atlantic coast of Florida, potentially wiping out Miami.
 Then she moved to the Gulf coast, expected to wipe out Tampa Bay.
 Then Irma went up the state’s center with a larger enough girth to dump rain and tropical storm winds on everyone.

 The lesson is simple.
 Don’t trust the weather forecast in a specific sense.
 They can tell if a storm is coming, but they still don’t know where it will go.